 For \texttt{Info} step, it is automatically done by DevOps server.
 For other steps, shell scripts are used to tell the running machine how to install, build and run the code.
 Not all steps are necessary.
 For example, no \texttt{Build} step is needed for interpreted programming language.
 Suppose a researcher writes his experiment code using Python programming language, then he can write his workflow as follows:

 In the above workflow description, \texttt{Build}, \texttt{Test} and \texttt{Deploy} steps are omitted.
-This is common for many researchers, often they do not test and deploy their code.
+This is common for many researchers: usually they do not test and deploy their code.
 That's OK as long as the experiment results are all right.
 Still, it is better to do some test and deployment task.
 Deployment makes other researchers easier to compare their results with your method without copying your code to their own repository and modify your code to fit their need.

-Since the configuration of Cloud DevOps is transparent to all users and the mechanism of it is totally determined by configuration file and specific version of source code.
+Since the configuration of Cloud DevOps is transparent to all users and the mechanism of it is totally determined by configuration file and a specific version of source code.
 Other researchers can trust the output logs and artifacts of DevOps as evidence of experiment reproducibility.
-Rerunning the code is very easier: just use the same service provider and the code can be run under a different account after replicating the code repository.
+Rerunning the code is quite easy: just use the same service provider and the code can be run under a different account after replicating the code repository.
 We acknowledge that this convenience is not applicable to self-hosted agent.
-For self-hosted agent usually the environment configuration part is not written in a file but determined by which type of agent attached.
+For self-hosted agent usually the environment configuration part is not written in a file but determined by the host OS of the attached agent.
 This made reproducibility less easy.
 Still, the logs and artifacts are available to be examined by public since they are uploaded to public Cloud DevOps server from local agent.
-To make the story of experiment reproducibility complete, we encourage the researchers to run a partial and small scale experiment on public DevOps server and run their full experiment on self-hosted server using the same code.
+To make the story of experiment reproducibility complete, we encourage the researchers to run a partial and small scale experiment on public agent and run their full experiment on self-hosted agent using the same code.